 Several wineries in the Livermore Valley Wine Country have committed to practices with social and environmental responsibility in mind.
 Visit one of these wineries for a tasting or ask about joining one of their upcoming vineyard tours.

 Wente Vineyards is not only one of the oldest family-owned and operated wineries in California, but they are also one of the few establishments in California that possess certificates of sustainability for their winery, vineyards and wines.
 Some of their sustainability efforts include reducing energy and water usage, recycling cardboard, glass, and plastic, and using composted fertilizer.
 Read more about Wente’s sustainable initiatives here.
-Looking for a way to participate?
+Want to participate?
 Recycle used corks at any of Wente’s tasting rooms and they’ll be used to create flooring tiles, building insulation, automotive gaskets, soil condition, and sports equipment.
+More Info →

 If you need your farm-to-table fix, look no further than the following local favorites.
 Each of these restaurants source fresh ingredients from local farmers, so their menus tend to change often based on what’s in season.

 Sabio on Main is located in the heart of downtown Pleasanton and is surrounded by wine bars, boutiques, and art galleries.
-Pick from their rotating menu of creative plates, or order their Discover Sabio Four Course meal to get yourself acquainted with this local hot spot.
-Chef Francis and his team at Sabio have spearheaded sustainability efforts in the city of Pleasanton, teaming up with the City and other downtown restaurants to create a commercial composting program.
-Together, they divert over one ton of waste from landfills every month.
-They also possess the 6 Link award from Good Food 100 for sourcing ingredients locally, a title only 50 restaurants have received.
+This local hot spot possesses the 6 Link award from Good Food 100 for sourcing ingredients locally, a title only 50 restaurants have received.
 In 2019, they received a Gold rating by EatReal for using natural and healthy ingredients and have committed to buy 100% of their meats from ranches that receive an animal welfare certification from the ASPCA.
 More Info →